Idokr1/Backgammon-Game-With-Real-Time-Chat/README.md

 ## Run the Project:
 1. Run the Server solution
 2. Run the client using a terminal with "npm start" command
+3. Open the application in your browser: http://localhost:3000